 International stocks have a valuation about half that of the United States.
-It is value investing awaiting over time
+It is value investing awaiting over time for a reversion to the mean.
+The whole world is caught up in the economic fallout of the virus.

 3. Portfolios for Market Independence (Income)